NaiyanJones/naiyanjones.github.io/_posts/2020-06-07-how-i-built-this-website.md

 Next I had to find a way to import my Medium posts onto this blog.
 I certainly didn't want to do any copy & pasting!
 I found that someone had the same problem a few years ago, and followed their instructions for [medium-2-md](https://www.gautamdhameja.com/medium-to-markdown-converter/).

-Throghout building this webaite I also searched around and found many resources, from how-to guides, Youtube videos, and other people's blogs which I used for inspiration.
+Throughout building this website I also used online documentation, how-to guides and a YouTube playlist about learning to code to assist me.

 ### Tech